Advanced Hydrologic Modeling

 Hydrologic models can’t predict the future, but they can generate scenarios illustrating the likely impacts of sea level rise and extreme flooding on the region’s water supply and flood control systems.
 We expect the 3D models in particular to capture the attention of policymakers and residents and generate a lot of discussion about adaptation choices.Dr.
 Jennifer Jurado, Director, Broward County Environmental Planning and Community Resilience Division

-While substantial, these saltwater intrusion groundwater models represented just an initial phase of work.
-The next steps involved linking coastal variable density models with more expansive models of the combined surface/groundwater system in Broward County to evaluate interactions between sea level rise, surface waters and groundwater, including reductions in soil storage and changes to overland flows.
+While substantial, these saltwater intrusion groundwater models represented only an initial phase of work.
+The next steps involved linking coastal variable density models with more expansive models of the combined surface/groundwater system in Broward County to evaluate interactions between sea level rise, surface waters, and groundwater, including reductions in soil storage and changes to overland flows.
 This expanded model is now being calibrated to match historical data before applying the Compact’s unified sea level rise projection and downscaled precipitation data from global climate models and analyzing the combined impacts of sea level rise, high tides, and storm events on water management systems and flood protection.
 The model allows for testing of proposed adaptation measures, such as increased pump capacity, relocation of water control structures, raising of sea walls, and regional water storage options in lessening the impacts of climate change.
 Modeled changes in wet and dry season groundwater elevations are also expected to provide updated guidance for the design and licensing of water management systems.

 Despite the predictive power of these numerical models, their results can be difficult to present to less-technical audiences.
-Understanding that these scenarios need to be communicated in more effective ways, Broward County has partnered with the National Environmental Modeling and Analysis Center’s (NEMAC), at the University of North Carolina – Asheville, on a project to develop 3D visualizations of the groundwater/surface water models.
-The project is being e conducted in four phases, with the first two focused on the creation of a climate impacts database from available GIS data, model outputs, and and the construction of 3D models and visualizations.
+Understanding that these scenarios need to be communicated in more effective ways, Broward County has partnered with the National Environmental Modeling and Analysis Center (NEMAC) at the University of North Carolina – Asheville on a project to develop 3D visualizations of the groundwater/surface water models.
+The project is being conducted in four phases, with the first two focused on the creation of a climate impacts database from available GIS data, model outputs, and the construction of 3D models and visualizations.
 The third and fourth phases will focus on developing narratives to accompany the 3D models and workshops for Broward County staff, planners, and stakeholders, both to teach the techniques that can be employed throughout the region and to communicate the final results for community feedback.

 These modeling efforts provide water managers, municipal utilities, planners, and elected officials with valuable tools that develop scenarios illustrating the range of possible impacts of climate change and sea level rise on Broward County’s groundwater and surface water systems, and an initial assessment of the types of measures that could be employed to adapt to the risks posed by climate impacts.